-I wish to inform you that several agenda items of the forthcoming International Telecommunication Union (ITU) World Radiocommunication Conference in 2027 (WRC-27) are of prime interest to the meteorological community.
-World Radiocommunication Conferences (WRC) are held every three to four years to review and revise the Radio Regulations, the international treaty governing the use of the radio-frequency spectrum and the geostationary-satellite and non-geostationary-satellite orbits.
+I would like to bring to your attention that several agenda items of the upcoming International Telecommunication Union (ITU) World Radiocommunication Conference in 2027 (WRC-27) are of prime interest to the meteorological community.
+The World Radiocommunication Conferences (WRC) are held every four years to review and revise the Radio Regulations, the international treaty governing the use of the radio-frequency spectrum and the geostationary-satellite and non-geostationary-satellite orbits.

-The World Meteorological Organization (WMO), through its Expert Team on Radio Frequency Coordination (ET-RFC), developed the Preliminary WMO Position on the World Radiocommunication Conference 2027 agenda (see annex).
+At its meeting held from 26 to 28 February 2025, the WMO Expert Team on Radio-Frequency Coordination (ET-RFC) further elaborated on the Preliminary WMO Position on the WRC-27 agenda (see annex).

-As WMO only has observer status at these conferences, it is essential that the importance of the issues relevant to National Meteorological and Hydrological Services are properly recognized and accounted for by your National Radiocommunication Authority acting at the conference.
+As WMO only has an observer status at these conferences, it is essential that the importance of the issues relevant to National Meteorological and Hydrological Services is properly recognized and accounted for by your National Radiocommunication Authority acting at the conference.

-The WMO Position on the WRC-27 agenda is therefore developed with the aim of assisting you as a National Meteorological and Hydrological Service in your coordination with your national spectrum regulator, in preparation for the WRC-27.
-You are therefore encouraged to promote WMO's positions on the relevant WRC-27 agenda items by engaging with your national spectrum regulator and seeking support from your National Radiocommunication Authority on these items.
+To support your efforts in coordinating with your national spectrum regulator in preparation for WRC-27, WMO has developed its position on the WRC-27 agenda.
+You are therefore kindly encouraged to promote the WMO position on the relevant agenda items by engaging with your national spectrum regulator and seeking support from your National Radiocommunication Authority on these matters.